piger/corpus/README.md

  * [Go](http://golang.org/)
  * *libmagic* (use ``apt-get install libmagic-dev`` to install it on a Debian system)
- * *lucy* - we depend on a specific version of this C library, so a script is provided to install it (see below).
+ * *Lucy* - we depend on a specific version of this C library, so a script is provided to install it (see below).

+The default file indexing application uses some external binaries to extract text from common file types.
+These dependencies are optional and not required when using the code as a library:

+ * *Lynx* to parse HTML
+ * *pdftotext* for PDF files

 Installation
 ------------